-For aluminum boats, attach the hardwood backing plate.
+For aluminum boats, attach the wood backing plate.

-- a.
-Position the 7" piece of hardwood flush with the outside of the hull.
-(You may want to trim it to fit your boat.)
-Mark position of the hardwood with a pencil. - b.
-Seal the wood with marine varnish.
-Allow to dry. - c.
-Drill appropriate holes in the wood and the boat for the bolts or screws. - d.
-To prevent leakage, apply a layer of silicone caulk to the backside of the wood piece, the holes, and the bolts or screws.
-Secure the wood piece to your boat with bolts or screws.
+- A. Position the wood flush with the outside of the hull and mark the position with a pencil. - B. Seal the wood with marine varnish.
+Allow to dry. - C. Drill appropriate holes in the wood and the boat for the bolts or screws. - D. To prevent leakage, apply a layer of silicone caulk to the backside of the wood, the holes, and the bolts or screws.
+Secure the wood to your boat with bolts or screws.

-$\square$ STEP 4
+\square STEP 4

 Position the transducer/bracket assembly on the transom at the location chosen according to previous recommendations.
 The face of the transducer must always remain in contact with the water flowing along the hull when in operation (see Figure 2).
 The transducer is designed to be mounted slightly below the bottom of the boat and therefore is streamlined so that it will cut through the water with minimal turbulence.
-The nose of the transducer should extend 1/8" to 1/4" below the hull.
+The bottom of the transducer should extend 1/8" to 1/4" below the hull.
 The slots in the brackets allow you to make slight adjustments after mounting is complete.

-Figure 2.
-Transducer on the transom
+Figure 2: Transducer on the transom